akka/akka-grpc/CONTRIBUTING.md

 [error]    filter with: ProblemFilters.exclude[ReversedMissingMethodProblem]("akka.stream.scaladsl.FlowOps.foldAsync")
 ```

-In such situations it's good to consult with a core team member if the violation can be safely ignored (by adding the above snippet to the project's
+In such situations it's good to consult with a core team member if the violation can be safely ignored, or if it would
-`src/main/mima-filters`), or if it would indeed break binary compatibility.
+indeed break binary compatibility in a problematic way.
 Situations when it may be fine to ignore a MiMa issued warning include:

-- if it is touching any class marked as `private[akka]`, `/** INTERNAL API*/` or similar markers
+- if it is touching any class marked as `private[akka]`, `/** INTERNAL API*/`, `@InternalApi`, `@ApiMayChange` or similar markers
 - if it is concerning internal classes (often recognisable by package names like `dungeon`, `impl`, `internal` etc.)
-- if it is adding API to classes / traits which are only meant for extension by Akka itself, i.e. should not be extended by end-users
+- if it is adding API to classes / traits which are only meant for extension within the library itself, i.e. should not be extended by end-users
 - other tricky situations

-If it turns out that the change can be safely ignored, please add the filter to the submodule's `src/main/mima-filters/<last-released-version>.backwards.excludes` file using (or creating) the file corresponding to the latest released version.
+If it turns out that the change can be safely ignored, please add the filter to a new file in the submodule's `src/main/mima-filters/<last-released-version>.backwards.excludes` directory.

 You can run `mimaReportBinaryIssues` on the sbt console to check if you introduced a binary incompatibility or whether an
 incompatibility has been successfully ignored after adding it to the filter file.

+### Generated code

+Generated code is not checked by MiMa.
+However, we do want code generated with a previous version of Akka gRPC
+to be usable with later versions.
+This means you should be extra careful not to introduce binary incompatibilities
+when changing the code generators.
+Of course, when adding new Akka gRPC features it is not required that those
+features work with code generated for previous versions.

+Generated code may call Akka gRPC code that is internal.
+In those cases we mark those internal API's as
+`@InternalStableApi` to avoid accidentally breaking compatibility.

 ## Pull Request Requirements